meltwater/mlabs-koa/docs/README.md

     The [confit] config factory.
   - `run` (*function*):
-    Takes a single argument, the confit config factory, and starts the Koa server
+    Takes a single argument, the confit config factory, and starts the Koa server.

 ---
 ### `koaHealthy(options)`

-Middleware that always sets either a 200 or 503 status code.
+Standalone middleware that always sets either a 200 or 503 status code.
 If the request accepts JSON, it will set the body to either `{"healthy": true}` or `{"healthy": false}`.

+This middleware is not mounted anywhere by default, it is meant to be used for an API health endpoint.

 #### Arguments